 Appropriate management of ALL adverse events, including those associated with the intravitreal injection, should be carried out according to clinical practice and / or following standardised guidelines.

 Healthcare Professionals are asked to report any suspected adverse reactions.
-See next page on how to report adverse events.
+See section 4.8 of the Summary of Product Characteristics for how to report adverse events.